michel-leonard/C-Quadratic-Sieve/README.md

 | kN | Algorithm computes with **kN** which always remains a constant |

 *The quadratic sieve is able to factor number fewer than 120-bit without using two multipliers.\
-This is not parameterized as it can be an interesting challenge left to enthusiastic developers.
-Thanks.**
+This is not parameterized as it can be an interesting challenge left to the enthusiastic developers.
+Thanks.*

 ### qs_parametrize, preparation_part_4